GuilleGorines/nfcore-pikavirus-legacy/docs/usage.md

 First, go to the [nf-core/pikavirus releases page](https://github.com/nf-core/pikavirus/releases) and find the latest version number - numeric only (eg. `1.3.1`).
 Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.3.1`.

-This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.
+This version number will be logged in reports when you run the pipeline, so that you'll know what version of the software was used when you look back in the future.

 ## Core Nextflow arguments